Joseph L. Mankiewicz: 1943–1952: 20th Century Fox

 Dragonwyck tells of Nicholas van Ryn, the proprietor of the Dragonwyck estate, who poisons his invalid wife and marries his cousin Miranda, in hopes of bearing an heir.
 When their infant son dies, Nicholas copes with opium and schemes to murder Miranda, who falls for a local doctor.
 Displeased with Mankiewicz's creative decisions, Lubitsch removed his name from the production credits.
 "We differed about some of the direction," Mankiewicz explained, "mostly about where I put the camera."
-A review in Variety applauded Dragonwyck as a "psychological yarn, its mid-19th century American feudal background being always brooding with never a break in its flow of morbidity.
+Variety applauded Dragonwyck as a "psychological yarn, its mid-19th century American feudal background being always brooding with never a break in its flow of morbidity.
 Yet, it is always interesting if somewhat too pointed at times in its fictional contrivance."
-The film earned $3 million in box office rentals in the United States and Canada.
+The film earned $3 million at the box office in the United States and Canada.

-Somewhere in the Night (1946) originated from Marvin Borowsky's short story "The Lonely Journey".
-While Zanuck was in Europe, Anderson Lawler came across the story, which impressed Zanuck.
-Back in the United States, Lawler presented an adaptation script by Howard Dimsdale to Mankiewicz, who was eager to direct his second film.
-A film noir, John Hodiak plays an amnesiac war veteran who searches for a detective named Larry Cravat, whom he discovers was involved in a murder over $2 million in Nazi funds funneled into Los Angeles.
+Somewhere in the Night (1946) was adapted from Marvin Borowsky's short story "The Lonely Journey".
+While Zanuck was in Europe, film producer Anderson Lawler came across the story, which impressed Zanuck.
+Back in the United States, Lawler handed Mankiewicz an adaptation script by Howard Dimsdale.
+A film noir, John Hodiak plays an amnesiac war veteran who searches for a detective named Larry Cravat, whom he discovers was involved in a murder over two million in Nazi funds funneled into Los Angeles.

 Over a course of eighteen months, Mankiewicz directed three adaptations by Philip Dunne—The Late George Apley (1947), The Ghost and Mrs. Muir (1948), and Escape (1948)—each film "done in rapid succession, not of my writing, in which I concentrated upon learning the technique and craft—indeed, upon dissociating myself as far as possible from the writer's approach."
 Adapted from John P. Marquand's novel of the same name, The Late George Apley was first produced as a play by Marquand and George S. Kaufman.
 Fox purchased the film rights for $275,000, with Ronald Colman and Peggy Cummins as the title character and Eleanor Apley, George's daughter.